Car insurance buyers' guide

 Article contents

-If you already have a car insurance policy with Admiral, you can take a look at your policy documents on your account page to find out more about your car insurance cover.
+If you already have a car insurance policy with Admiral, you can take a look at your policy documents on MyAccount to find out more about your car insurance cover.

 Why do you need car insurance?

-It’s illegal to drive a car without a minimum of third party car insurance in place.
-If you’re caught driving without valid insurance you can face:
+It’s illegal to drive a car without a minimum of third-party car insurance in place.
+If you’re caught driving without valid insurance, you could face:

 • six penalty points added to your driving licence